 - Confusion or can’t think clearly

-If you experience any of these symptoms, contact your provider for an appointment.
+If you experience any of these symptoms, contact your cardiologist for an appointment.

 What are the treatment options?

 - Medications - Your cardiology provider may give you medications to strengthen your heart and water pills to help your body get rid of excess fluids

 - Diet - You may be advised to follow a low-sodium (salt) diet (2000 mg per day)

 - Oxygen support - You may be provided oxygen for use at home